syncfusion-content/winui-docs/winui/Scheduler/Appointment-Drag-And-Drop.md

 ---
 layout: post
 title: Appointment Drag and Drop | WinUI | Scheduler | Syncfusion
-description: This section explains how to handle the drag and drop appointments and its events in the WinUI Scheduler.
+description: This section explains how to handle the drag and drop appointments and its events in the WinUI Calendar.
 platform: winui
 control: Scheduler
 documentation: ug